How to Order

 - Via SystmOnline - Repeat prescriptions can be ordered online through the SystmOnline portal here

-- Via Medicines Order Line - Call 01246 588860.
-The Prescription Medicines Order Line is a new and convenient way to order your repeat prescription.
+- Via Medicines Order Line - Call 01246 588860 (Grangewood, Inkersall and Rectory Road patients only) The Prescription Medicines Order Line is a new and convenient way to order your repeat prescription.
 All it takes is a simple phone call that you can make from the comfort of your own home.
 Your prescription can then be sent electronically to a nominated pharmacy or appliance contractor of your choice.
+If you are struggling to get through to the Medicines Order Line due to unprecedented demand, you can now request a call back from them to order your prescription.
+For more information, click here.
+Please note that if you are a patient of Ashgate, Holme Hall or Whittington you cannot order you prescription via the medicines order line at present.

-- Via Web Form - If you are not signed up for online services, repeat prescriptions can be ordered via web form located to right of this text
+- Via Web Form - If you are not signed up for online services, repeat prescriptions can be ordered via web form located below this text

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.